 Great food!
 Friendly people!
 Bocce ball courts!
 Grab a slice or a cuppa and soak up some old Troy neighborhood charm!
 Be sure to check out the historic location of Troy's open-air public market, for which there are big plans ahead.

 In addition to its amazing architecture, Troy boasts a large collection of windows created by the American master of stained glass, Louis Comfort Tiffany.
-You can find them with this self-guided walking tour!

 Be sure to see Tiffany's "House of Aldus" window, which illustrates a scene from Dante's "Divine Comedy."
 And, while you're there, check out the nifty glass floors in the library's stacks!

 Troy's newest happening -- set for every last Friday of the month -- has opened to rave reviews!